KingsleyDockerill/AHH/README.md

 # AHH
 AHH is a high-level language written in C. It is designed to be efficient and simple.
 Currently it is only a simple math interpreter.
 > NOTE: Use Clang to compile, not GCC.
-Compiling with GCC gets a segmentation fault every time you run it
+Compiling with GCC gets a segmentation fault every time you run it.
+I also plan to use Onion so you'll need to properly compile for that